The Asparagales order encompasses about 11,884,425 occurrences. The order currently contains 29 families, 1,122 genera, 49,606 species.

 - Temperate and subtropical Africa, particularly southern Africa, is home to members of the Asphodelaceae family.

-- Members of the Agavaceae are found in xeric to mesic environments, with many occurring in arid regions, and are found across the New World, from the central United States through Panama, Caribbean islands, and northern South America.
+- Members of the Agavaceae are found in xeric to mesic environments, with many occurring in arid regions.
+They are found across the New World, from the central United States through Panama, Caribbean islands, and northern South America.

 - The Alliaceae is a family of flowering plants, mainly distributed in the Northern Hemisphere, South America, and Southern Africa.
 They are essential food and flavoring products, including garlic (Allium sativum), onion (Allium cepa), leek (A. ampeloprasum), and chive (A. schoenoprasum).